Pressure Vessel Construction Materials

 What advantages do stainless steel pressure vessels offer?

-Stainless steel pressure vessels offer excellent corrosion resistance, making them ideal for use with corrosive substances or in harsh environmental conditions.
-They also maintain their strength at high temperatures and have a long service life, albeit at a higher cost compared to carbon steel.
+Stainless steel pressure vessels resist corrosion exceptionally well, making them ideal for harsh environments or corrosive materials.
+They retain strength at high temperatures and last longer than other materials—though usually at a higher upfront cost compared to carbon steel.

 Can composite materials be used for pressure vessel construction?